Minnesota Wildflowers

 Flower: Flower shape: 7+petals

-[photo of fruit] Fruit is a dry seed, greenish, straw colored or grayish, with a tuft of white to grayish brown hairs to carry it off in the wind.
+[photo of fruit] Fruit is a dry seed, olive green, dull brown or grayish, with a tuft of white to grayish brown hairs to carry it off in the wind.

 Notes:

 This is without a doubt the most commonly encountered and widely recognized plant species across all age groups and skill levels.
-It might be so assumed everyone can identify this plant that one might descrbe it simply as "Its a dandelion - stupid!"
-Do not be fooled by the county distribution map not showing this species in all counties—I have every confidence the reason is that no one has bothered collecting specimens there because it is so ubiquitous.
+It might be so assumed everyone can identify this plant that one might describe it simply as "It's a dandelion!"
 Linked by a strong cultural history and legacy from salad greens, tea from roots, wine from flowers, yellow prairie sod roofs to #1 hated lawn weed, Europeans have spread this species globally and while very aggressive in human impacted sites it is not overly aggressive in high grade habitat, yet can be expected just about anywhere, as I've found it deep in some of the darkest northern cedar bogs.
 My grandmother was a devout teetotaller who made dandelion wine for medicinal purposes.
-It was literally so terrible tasting (recognizing some do a better job than others) it was a strong incentive not to complain about any discomfort in her presense.
+It was literally so terrible tasting (recognizing some do a better job than others) it was a strong incentive to not complain about any discomfort in her presence.
 The common name comes from the French “dent de lion”—tooth of lion—referring to the sharp leaf lobes.
-There is a red-seeded species, Taraxacum erythrospermum, that is largely indistinguishable from T. officinale when not fruiting.

 • Prairie Restorations - Bringing people together with the land